treeverse/lakeFS/docs/contributing.md

 make test
 ```

-Check that linting rules are passing:
+Check that linting rules are passing.

 ```shell
 make checks-validator
 ```

+You will need diffutils to run this.
+On the Mac it can be installed with `brew install diffutils`
+{: .note .note-info }

 lakeFS uses [go fmt](https://golang.org/cmd/gofmt/) as a style guide for Go code.

 Run system-tests: